-So, you've bought a shiny new laptop or tablet, or just received one for Christmas.
-It's unpacked, plugged in, and humming gently.
+So, you've bought a shiny new laptop or tablet.
+It's unpacked, plugged in, and running great.
 However, what should you do next to ensure you're getting the most out of your new Windows 10 laptop?

-The answer is set up a Microsoft account.
-Don't be disheartened by the word 'account', because a Microsoft account is the key to unlocking everything that's great about Windows 10, as well as the wider suite of Microsoft products, tools and services.
+The answer is to set up a Microsoft account.
+Don’t freak out at the word ‘account’, because a Microsoft account is the key to unlocking everything that’s great about Windows 10, as well as the wider suite of Microsoft products, tools and services.

 One account for all

 At its most basic, a Microsoft account acts as your PC's first line of defence.
 That's because the password you choose when opening your account becomes the one that grants access to your copy of Windows 10 and, ultimately, to your new device.

 Move beyond that and a Microsoft account also lets you access your email.
 Take a further step and your account will let you explore great products such as Skype, and your Office 365 subscription; it will let you buy games, music, apps and films, and access your videos, photographs and documents via Microsoft's OneDrive.